Package 'fanplot'

 rpos

-Position of right labels for the fan or boxfan.
+Position of right labels.
 See text.

 roffset

-Offset of right labels for the fan or boxfan.
+Offset of right labels.
 See text.

 rcex

-Text size of right labels for the fan or boxfan.
+Text size of right labels.
 See text.

 rcol